 In December 1996 on the basis of the Regulations of the city and in accordance with current legislation, the regular election to the City Council (Duma) was conducted.
 In the same time for the first time in a history of the city the elections of the highest functionary of the city Mayor were held.

-The most recent City Council (Duma) elections were held in Taganrog on September 14, 2014.
-Twenty-five aldermen (deputies) were elected to the new City Council.
+The most recent City Council (Duma) elections were held in Taganrog on September 8, 2019.
+Twenty-five deputies were elected to the new City Council.

-October 14, 2016 Mrs. Inna Titarenko was endorsed as president of Taganrog City Council and City Executive.
+September 18, 2019 Ms. Inna Titarenko was endorsed as President of Taganrog City Council and City Executive.